Kenyai402/se-assignment-1-setting-up-your-developer-environment-Kenyai402/README.md

 9. Document Your Setup:
     Create a comprehensive document outlining the steps you've taken to set up your developer environment.
 Include any configurations, customizations, or troubleshooting steps encountered during the process.

+#Deliverables:
+- Document detailing the setup process with step-by-step instructions and screenshots where necessary.
+- A GitHub repository containing a sample project initialized with Git and any necessary configuration files (e.g., .gitignore).
+- A reflection on the challenges faced during setup and strategies employed to overcome them.

+#Submission:
+Submit your document and GitHub repository link through the designated platform or email to the instructor by the specified deadline.

+#Evaluation Criteria:**
+- Completeness and accuracy of setup documentation.
+- Effectiveness of version control implementation.
+- Appropriateness of tools selected for the project requirements.
+- Clarity of reflection on challenges and solutions encountered.
+- Adherence to submission guidelines and deadlines.

+Note: Feel free to reach out for clarification or assistance with any aspect of the assignment.

 ASSIGNMENT:  Setting Up Your Developer Environment:
    1. Choose an Operating System and Install Windows 11: